opsdroid/opsdroid/docs/configuration-reference.md

 **Connectors** are modules for connecting opsdroid to your specific chat service.

-**Skills** are modules which define what actions opsdroid should perform based on different chat messages.
+**Skills** are modules that define what actions opsdroid should perform based on different chat messages.

 **Database** modules connect opsdroid to your chosen database and allow skills to store information between messages.